SAMMISolutions/docs/doc_posts/_components/core.md

 {% include alert.html text="Use Export JSON (by right clicking on a button) and Import from JSON (by right clicking on your empty canvas) to easily share your buttons with others!" type="info" %}

-If you now right click on the created button, a new button menu appears:

 #### Edit Appearance
+You can right click on a button or press `SHIFT + double click` to edit its appearance.
 Edit your button text, color, image and border size.\
 All button images will be automatically resized and copied to `SAMMI/image` folder.\
-You can press SHIFT + double click on a button to edit its appearance.

 {% include image.html w="50" src="appearance.png" alt="Button Appearance" %}

 #### Edit Settings

-You can press `CTRL + double click` on a button to edit settings.
+You can right on a button or press `CTRL + double click` to edit settings.

 <div>